vitorheidrich/q2-srs/README.md

 cd q2-srs
 python setup.py install
 ```
-Check for a sucessful installation by running `qiime srs`.
-A description of the q2-srs plugin should show up.
+Check for successful installation by running `qiime srs`.
+A description of the q2-srs plugin will show up.

 ## Using